chromaui/chromatic-docs/snapshots.md

 Chromatic takes a separate snapshot for every combination of viewport and browser that you've configured.
 Responsive UI can render differently across viewports and browsers.

-## Snapshot vs Canvas vs Docs
+## Snapshot vs. Canvas vs. Docs

-The component screen allows you to select between the 'Canvas', 'Snapshot' and 'Docs'.
-Under the Snapshot tab you'll find the image captured by Chromatic's cloud browser -- this is exactly what the browser 'saw' at the time that it rendered the story.
+The component screen allows you to select between the 'Canvas', 'Snapshot', and 'Docs'.
+Under the Snapshot tab, you'll find the image captured by Chromatic's cloud browser -- this is exactly what the browser 'saw' at the time that it rendered the story.

-The Canvas and Docs tabs represent the actual rendered story plus it's documentation, exactly as you'd see it within Storybook.
+The Canvas and Docs tabs represent the actual rendered story plus its documentation, exactly as you'd see it within Storybook.
 It's a convenient place to check the interactive behavior and use browser devtools to inspect styling.

 ![Component screen](img/component.png)